The idea of starting a business can be equally as scary as it is exciting.

 The first thing I did was to research both the landscaping industry and the area I lived in to see how viable starting my own business was.

-Nationally I found that 67% of Americans used professional landscaping firms and also reports that the sector was expected to experience steady growth until the mid-to-late 2020s.
+Most businesses use professional landscaping firms and also report that the sector was expected to experience steady growth until the mid-to-late 2020s.

 A landscaping business is a broad term that can cover several different activities.
 I knew that as a new business, and starting out as a one-man-band, I could not reasonably cover everything.